akashrajl/tollverine/README.md

 - **AI Vehicle Detection & Classification**: Utilizes a YOLOv8 model to instantly detect vehicle types (car, bus, truck, bike, ambulance, etc.) and classify them into wheeler categories (2W, 3W, 4W+).
 - **Automated Number Plate Recognition (ANPR)**: Employs a second YOLOv8 model and EasyOCR to accurately extract text from license plates, even in challenging conditions.
 - **Emergency Vehicle Priority**: Automatically identifies ambulances, fire trucks, and police vehicles, granting them a "FREE TOLL!!" pass without delay.
-- **Stolen Vehicle Detection**: Cross-references recognized license plates with a Supabase cloud database to identify stolen vehicles and send an alert.
+- **Stolen Vehicle Detection**: Cross-references recognized license plates with a Supabase cloud database to identify stolen vehicles and sends an alert via Formspree.
 - **Automated UPI Payments**: For registered users, the system deducts the correct toll fee from a linked UPI account.
 For unknown vehicles, it sends a manual payment alert.
 - **12-Hour Duplicate Prevention**: Intelligently logs each transit and prevents double-charging the same vehicle within a 12-hour window.
 - **User Authentication**: A complete login/signup system built with Firebase Authentication, including Google Sign-In and email/password options.